gap-system/gap/README.md

 # Using a GAP development version

 Alternatively, you can compile the latest development version of GAP.
-However, most users should instead use the latest official release instead.
+However, most users should instead use the latest official release instead as described in the previous section.

-If you want to do so, you can clone the GAP source repository using git:
+If you really want to use a development version of GAP, start by cloning the GAP source repository using git:

     git clone https://github.com/gap-system/gap